stape-io/cookie-restore-tag/README.md

-# Cookie ReStore Tag for Google Tag Manager Server Container
+# Cookie reStore Tag for Google Tag Manager Server Container

-The **Cookie ReStore tag** is designed to store user identifiers and cookies in a persistent storage service (either **Stape Store** or **Firebase**) and restore them when needed.
+The **Cookie reStore tag** is designed to store user identifiers and cookies in a persistent storage service (either **Stape Store** or **Firebase**) and restore them when needed.
 This functionality is essential for maintaining user identity across different domains, devices, or browsing sessions, making it a powerful tool for cross-domain and cross-device tracking.

 ## How It Works